 - Ask about their qualifications.
 All financial advisers have to pass a minimum level exam, but I’d recommend looking for more.
 You can read more about understanding independent financial adviser qualifications and what they mean elsewhere in this section.

 SAVVY TIP: Chartered financial planners have to pass more exams than other advisers (so their technical knowledge is very good).
 And certified financial planners have to pass advanced exams and show they understand ‘holistic’ financial planning and have ongoing testing.
 They are widely regarded as having the most knowledge of all financial advisers.

 - Ask what you can expect for your money.
 Saran Allott-Davey, a chartered and certified financial planner with Heron House Financial Management gives this advice: “We’d normally want to know we could add as much value as the fee we’d charge.
 If we can’t, we’d say so.”

 - Find out whether you can get a free initial consultation.
 Not all advisers do this, but many will give you 30 minutes of their time without charging.

 SAVVY TIP: After your 30-minute consultation, the adviser should be able to give you an idea of how much advice should cost (or an hourly rate and an estimate of the time involved).

 - Ask for client testimonials.
 There’s always a danger that the adviser will produce testimonials from a couple of friends and a family member.
 But if you speak to them direct (rather than reading a letter or email on file) you should be able to get a feel for what they like about the adviser.

 There are several different websites where you can find independent financial advisers.

-– Findanadviser.org: all financial advisers listed are members of the Personal Finance Society who have signed up to a code of ethics.
+- Your Money Adviser.
+All financial advisers listed are members of the Personal Finance Society who have signed up to a code of ethics.
 Some will also be chartered financial planners.

 - Ask for a recommendation.
 It’s always worth asking for a personal recommendation from friends or family.